chidrome/choosy-chomps/README.md

 ## Where to begin?

 To be honest, I was at a bit of a loss at first because it all seemed rather overwhelming with this being my first independent full-stack project.
 I took a step back, however, and decided to start with what I'm best at: designing.
 However, I needed some inspiration!
-I knew--vaguely--what I was going to do with this and what its purpose was, so I asked a few people who would possibly benefit from it the kinds of features they'd like to see.
+I knew--vaguely--what I was going to do with this and what its purpose was, so I asked a few people who would possibly benefit from it for some kinds of features they'd like to see.
 Thus, I got my user stories.

 ### User Stories